-The runtime is used to run apps created with .NET Core.
+The runtime is used to run apps created with .NET.
 When an app author publishes an app, they can include the runtime with their app.
 If they don't include the runtime, it's up to the user to install the runtime.

-There are three different runtimes you can install on macOS:
+There are two different runtimes you can install on macOS:

 ASP.NET Core runtime

 Runs ASP.NET Core apps.
-Includes the .NET Core runtime.
+Includes the .NET runtime.

-The SDK is used to build and publish .NET Core apps and libraries.
-Installing the SDK includes both runtimes: ASP.NET Core and .NET Core.
+The SDK is used to build and publish .NET apps and libraries.
+Installing the SDK includes both runtimes: ASP.NET Core and .NET.

-.NET Core is supported on the following macOS releases:
+.NET is supported on the following macOS releases: